osmarmora05/old-dotifles/.github/README.md

 - [notify-send](https://github.com/GNOME/libnotify) (notifications)
 - [IBM-Plex-Mono](https://github.com/IBM/plex/tree/master/IBM-Plex-Mono/fonts/complete/ttf), [CaskaydiaCove Nerd Font](https://www.nerdfonts.com/font-downloads) (fonts) (you can find the required fonts inside the `misc/fonts` folder of this repository)

-> **Important**
-> I suggest you compile **hyprpicker**.
-Although I know that the binary is in my configurations, I strongly recommend that you compile it to avoid possible problems.

 <details>
 <summary><b> In fedora (Fedora-based distributions)</b></summary>